 Seriously, the easiest chocolate chip cookies I’ve ever made.
 Melted butter, one bowl, no mixer, no chilling.
-Phenomenal soft and chewy cookies, every time.
-(Jump to Recipe)
+Soft and chewy homemade cookies, every time.

 I’ve had a go-to chocolate chip cookie recipe for a long time.
 Like, since I was 12.
 This is not that.